-Nearly 80 percent of our current year revenue came from donations and bequests.
+Nearly 80% of our current year revenue came from donations and bequests.
 This highlights the important role of our supporters’ contributions in allowing Bush Heritage to continue healing and protecting Country.
 Our supporters’ generosity and loyalty are greatly appreciated.

 The strong revenue enabled Bush Heritage to increase expenditure across our key impact areas and, importantly, our conservation management activities.
 The current year total expenses of $34 million was an increase of $5 million from the prior year.

-Expenditure on conservation management activities made up 70 percent of total expenses and this was an increase from 67 percent in the prior year.
+Expenditure on conservation management activities made up 70% of total expenses.
+This was an increase from 67% in the prior year.